-To facilitate neighbourhoods that are livable, sustainable, better connected, and safe, and that have a strong sense of place.
+To facilitate neighbourhoods that are liveable, sustainable (both socially and environmentally), well connected, safe, that have a strong sense of place and which respect existing landscape and natural features

 This Design Guide promotes high quality living environments including the public settings and facilities which allow a sense of community to develop.
-It will advance implementation of low-impact, environmentally sustainable design, maintaining valued landscapes and natural features.
+It will promote implementation of lowimpact, environmentally sustainable design, maintaining valued landscapes and natural features.
 It also aims to provide for walking and cycling and convenient access to local facilities.